Square foot gardening means dividing your garden area into square foot blocks of space for planting. Why would you do this? What are the benefits?

 Good soil ensures that your plants have the best start possible.
 The composition provides essential nutrients and proper drainage, which is vital for healthy growth.
 Not too dense and not too light—it's just the right balance.

-When talking about seed selection, you want to pick the best quality.
+When talking about seed selection, you want to pick the best quality you can afford.
 Local seed exchanges or a well-reputed garden center can be great places for sourcing seeds.
 This way, you get options that suit your climate and soil type perfectly.

 If you're shopping online for seeds, many websites rate their offerings for germination success and plant yields.
 Take advantage of reviews or community forums where seasoned gardeners share their insights and recommendation.